 State law requires Meridian Township to revise its master plan every five years, but disputes between the board and planning commission halted the process to a slow trudge that required hiring outside consultant McKenna Associates in 2016 to the tune of $50,000.

 Dreyfus complains that much of the work and visioning was handled by McKenna Associates and the board’s input was comparably miniscule.

-of the three PICAs will be marketed as Carriage Hills is listed by the plan as having potential for 131 additional housing units, Downtown Okemos’ potential is stated to be 695 additional units, and Haslett was designated 320.
+Of the three PICAs, Carriage Hills is listed by the plan as having potential for 131 additional housing units, Downtown Okemos’ potential is stated to be 695 additional units and Haslett was designated 320.

-influenced by the national trend of reduc- Meridian Township’s future will likely be ing sprawl, Menser said.
-Like its neighbor East Lansing, the township aims to become suburban style of spread out shopping cen- more “vibrant” by stepping away from the ters with large parking lots in front.
+Like its neighbor East Lansing, the township aims to become vibrant by stepping away from the shopping centers with large parking lots in front.
 “It’s going to be a challenge, we are a community with a million square foot mall and dirt roads,” said Menser.
 “We want to see more people living in places like Downtown Okemos.”